edrys-org/edrys/README.md

 ## ✨ Features

 - **Live Classrooms**: Click on a student to talk to them, or create rooms and drag students in & out
-- **Remote Labs**: Allow students to interact with your real live lab equipment remotely
+- **Remote Labs**: Allow students to interact with your real lab equipment remotely & asynchronously
 - **Modular**: Build your class by combining Modules or make your own with an easy real-time API
 - **Easy to start**: Download and run to start, no databases or any other dependencies to set up
 - **Privacy-friendly**: Passwordless auth with minimal student PII stored